reiloe/conduit/README.md

 ## Usage

 If you want to make changes, such as the username or password for the admin user of the Django panel, you can do so in the .env file.
-There you will also find the port settings for the frontend/backend, in case you need to change them because the default ports (8282 and 8000) are already in use on your computer.
+There you will also find the port settings for the frontend/backend, in case you need to change them if the default ports (8282 and 8000) are already in use on your computer.

 To make changes work: